in-toto/specification/roadmap-reviews/2020/review_1_august_19.md

 ## Closing remarks.

-This is it for this quarter.
+This is it for this evaluation period.
 We are very excited about building a thriving community of people from Academia, Open Source and Industry.
 Across the whole in-toto project, we have almost doubled the amount of contributors since this year.
 We have also seen more occasional committers, as well as people looking for ways to contribute.
 We hope that from there we get more regular contributors to help us secure the software supply chain as a whole.